isomerpages/imda-tradetrust/_solution/Financial Service Provider.md

 warehouse receipts, it becomes possible to trade and finance smaller fractions of assets.
 This revolutionizes the investment process, opening up new opportunities in both the supply and demand sides of the market.</p>
+<h4><strong><u>Automatic documentation processing</u></strong></h4>
-<p>&nbsp;Banks and financiers could also leverage their upgraded systems
+<p>Banks and financiers could also leverage their upgraded systems with TradeTrust
-with TradeTrust set of software components to converge physical, financial and document chains.
+set of software components to converge physical, financial and document chains.
 This means making automation of key processes possible like automating validation of documentations, payments and release of funds when conditions are met</p>
 <p>By digitizing bills of lading with TradeTrust, as an issuer, you can enable
 system interoperability and platform-agnostic, seamless data exchange with your supply chain partners.</p>